jonase/eastwood/README.next.md

 both it and `tools.analyzer` (used by Eastwood) share the same `clojure.tools.analyzer` namespace.

+### Exception thrown during linting if wrong number of args detected

+The `tools.analyzer` code used by Eastwood throws an exception when a function call is found where it can be determined during analysis that it has a number of arguments that the function does not take.
+The Clojure compiler will compile such code successfully, but throw an exception only if such a function call is attempted at run time.

+Often this is a mistake in your code, and it is a good idea to correct the erroneous function call.
+However, there are some projects with unit tests that intentionally have such calls in their tests, to verify that an exception is thrown.
+There are no plans to change this behavior of `tools.analyzer`.
+If you use Eastwood regularly to help catch such things, you could consider removing such calls from your tests as well, confident that such erroneous calls do throw exceptions at run time.

 ### Other Issues

 Currently, the Clojure Contrib libraries `data.fressian` and